shuvamoyadon/Statistics_And_ML-DL/stats/basic/chap1.md

       Three forms of descriptive statistics:

-      Summary statistics - Helps to summarize the data
+      1.Summary statistics - Helps to summarize the data

          *  Measures of central tendency : It describe the center of a dataset.
 Ex: Mean and Median
          *  Measure of dispersion : It describes how the data are dispersed or spreaded.
 Ex: Range,Standard deviation,variance,interquartile range.

+      2.Graphs - We can analysize the data in representing the data points in the graph.
+There are various types of graph like Boxplots,histogram,scatterplot.
+      3.Table - How data is distributed, table help to understand.
+Ex - Freequency table tell us about the values fall within certain range.